port-labs/port-docs/docs/quickstart.md

 Look at the connection graph you have just created.
 You modeled the relationship between your Blueprints in a way that shows which Blueprint depends on the other.
 :::

-Now we'll a running service Entity.
+Now we'll create a running service Entity.

 ## Running Service Entity